1. HOME

 By: Susan Dugdale

-- a wedding or engagement welcome speech template
+- a wedding or engagement welcome speech template to personalize

-Here's a handy, and flexible, template to use if you've been asked to make a speech welcoming a newcomer into your family.
+Here's a handy, and flexible, template to use if you've been asked to make a short speech welcoming a newcomer into your family.
 Perhaps the bride or groom at a wedding reception.
 Or maybe one or other of the happy pair at their engagement party.

 It ticks off the main requirements of this type of welcome speech very effectively.